Quantum algorithms for equational reasoning: Results

-\emph{Estimating classical expectation values.} Finally, a wide range of statistical information can be extracted by measuring the system in the state \( \ket{X_{S,\tilde{\omega}}} \), which results in uniformly sampling strings from the equivalence class \( X_{S,\tilde{\omega}} \).
+Finally, a wide range of statistical information can be extracted by measuring the system in the state \( \ket{X_{S,\tilde{\omega}}} \), which results in uniformly sampling strings from the equivalence class \( X_{S,\tilde{\omega}} \).
 This sampling process enables the estimation of expectation values of classical functions over strings.
-For example, we can estimate the probability of finding a particular character or substring at a specified position.
+For example, we can estimate the probability of finding a particular character or substring at a specified position by counting its occurrences in the sampled strings.